mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 Your feedback from this survey helped us to better understand the areas where we need to improve:

 - **Documentation:** You've asked for more examples, more tutorials, more learning materials, and more comprehensive docs.
-  Most third-party content about MUI became outdated with the release of v5, so we have that much more work to do ourselves to pick up the slack.
+  Most third-party content about Material UI became outdated with the release of v5, so we have much work to do to pick up the slack.
 - **Customization:** A new styling tool was an important step in the right direction for more customizability.
   We recognize that there are still many more opportunities to improve the experience of customizing MUI components.
 - **Design quality:** Design continues to be the main driving aspect that guides a decision towards a given component library.